 AJM: Yeah, that was hard.
 Yeah it was hard.
 I mean, he's a very nice man, him and his family.
-And they own some other boats.
+They own some other boats.
 It was very difficult.
 Yeah, it was hard.
-Because we knew a lot of the fisherman on that boat.
-You know, we happened to know them.
-And, it was pretty sad, yeah.
-Yeah it was tough.
-And I really felt bad for the boat owner, because, you know...
+Because we knew a lot of the fishermen on that boat.
+We happened to know them.
+It was pretty sad, yeah.
+Yeah, it was tough.
+I really felt bad for the boat owner, because...
 Not only is he a nice man.
 He always took care of that boat.
 So, you know, his whole family was pretty disrupted with this.
 And of course he's got two sons who fish.
 They're captains on two scallopers.
-And so, that's scary.
-You know, it's scary for their wives.
+So, that's scary.
+It's scary for their wives.
 Because you never know.

-JGF: And was the boat owner on the boat?
+JGF: Was the boat owner on the boat?